-Our assembly line teams require highly skilled C++ software architects who are willing to be part of a high performing team where you can learn from your mentors.
-We have high expectations of our software architects within the organization and only the best and most disciplined in their work are expected to succeed.
+Our assembly line teams require highly skilled C++ Architects who are experienced in writing unit tests and are willing to be part of a high performing team where you can expect to learn from your mentors.
+We have high expectations of our engineers within the organization and only the best and most disciplined in their work are expected to succeed.

-As a C++ software architect, you can expect to be a member of one of our central assembly line teams such as code cleanup and maintenance team.
+As a C++ software architect, you can expect to be a member of one of our central assembly line teams such as a maintenance or unit test team.

-Our maintenance team is responsible for bug fixing across our 100+ product portfolio.
-The maintenance team has an element of product specialization but they are also process specialists.
-We want to ensure that our engineers have all the right information and toolsets available to be able to quickly reproduce a client’s environment, reproduce a bug, fix it, test it, document the fix and send for review.
-We have weekly product release cycles so we want to ensure that bugs get fixed as quickly as possible for our clients and that we are constantly improving the quality of our products.
+The maintenance team is responsible for bug fixing across our 150+ product portfolio.
+If you are working with the maintenance team you will have an element of product specialization but will mainly expected to be a process specialists.
+You will ensure that you have all the right information and toolsets available to be able to quickly reproduce a client’s environment, reproduce a bug, fix it, test it, document the fix and send for review.
+You will be part of the the weekly product release cycles and thereby ensure that bugs get fixed as quickly as possible for our clients and that you are constantly improving the quality of our products.

-Our organization is constantly acquiring new companies and their products.
-As a result, our code cleanup team is responsible for increasing the code quality of products we acquire by capturing anti-patterns and solving them, implementing microservices, and ensuring our products follow SOLID principles.
-Software Architects within this team are expected to have high standards of code quality and will have daily and weekly targets to work against.
-The architect’s role is to increase the code quality and work according to the company standards and quality guidelines.
-We measure the quality of work through our First Time Acceptance rate, meaning that our Product Chief Architects accept the work delivered by the software architects immediately and without having to ask for a rework.
+If you are placed with the unit test team you will be responsible for increasing unit test code coverage for all products.
+You are expected to have great experience in writing unit tests and will also have daily and weekly targets to work against.
+Your role is to increase the unit test coverage and work according to the team's standards and quality guidelines.
+Your work quality is measured through a First Time Acceptance rate, meaning that the Product Chief Architects accept the work delivered by the you and without having to ask for a rework.